Protesters occupy U.S. Senate building, decry Trump immigration stance

 More than 2,000 children who arrived illegally in the United States with adult relatives were separated from them and placed in detention facilities or with foster families around the United States.

-The policy has led to intense criticism in the United States and abroad, so much so that Trump signed an executive order that would let children stay with their parents as they moved through the legal system.
+The policy led to intense criticism in the United States and abroad, and Trump signed an executive order that would let children stay with their parents as they moved through the legal system, drawing renewed criticism.

+“When we were advocating to keep families together and end family separations, we were not advocating for family incarceration,” said Linda Sarsour, one of the leaders of the Women’s March.
+“Camps for children is just as wrong as camps for children and adults.”

 Loretta Fudoli took a bus to Washington from Conway, Arkansas, to join Thursday’s protest.
 She said she had been arrested at demonstrations three or four times since she became politically active after Trump’s election.